SanjayBhan/php-export-server/docs/exporter.md

     'binding_key' => 'log.info',
   ],

-  // Headers to add during the download response
+  // Headers to add when sending response
   // You can also add your custom headers here 'headers' => [
     'Access-Control-Allow-Origin' => '*',